Fay Tincher: Personal life and death

-In May 1915 Tincher won a bathing suit contest at Venice Beach, California, winning a first prize of $50.
-She wore a costume that was resembled her famous typewriter dress, which she wore in movies.
+In May 1915, Tincher won a bathing suit contest at Venice Beach, California, winning a first prize of $50.
+She wore a costume that resembled her famous "typewriter dress", which she wore in movies.
 A crowd of approximately 75,000 attended the procession.

 In 1918, she roomed with scenario writer, Maie B. Havey, in a small bungalow.
 Tincher liked working in the fine art of vitreous enamel.

-Fay Tincher, at age 99, died of a heart attack in Brooklyn, New York, in 1983.
+On October 11, 1983, Fay Tincher died in Brooklyn, New York at the age of 99.
+She is buried in an unmarked grave at Silver Mount Cemetery on Staten Island.